Read time: 20 minutes

 The short-answer: stopping DHT production + increasing estrogen may slightly change skull bone structure and atrophy the muscles surrounding the galea.
 In doing so, this therapy may indirectly relieve chronic tension in the scalp skin — the same chronic tension that precipitates scalp inflammation and thereby the DHT-hair loss cascade.

 Or in other words, trans male-to-female hormone replacement therapy fixes the two major underlying drivers of pattern hair loss, and in doing so, regrows an incredible amount of hair.

 In this second-half of the article, we’re going to explain exactly how this happens.
 And to answer that, we’ll need to…

 - Explain the connection between chronic tension, inflammation, DHT, and hair loss

 - Reveal the causes of chronic scalp tension: 1) muscular overdevelopment, 2) skull bone growth

-- Explain how DHT-reducing drugs can remodel bone structure — but not to the degree required for full tension relief (and thereby full hair regrowth)
+- Explain how DHT-reducing drugs may slightly remodel bone structure — but not to the degree required for full tension relief (and thereby full hair regrowth)

 - Explain why this is the perfect hair regrowth recipe — and why full hair regrowth for male-to-female HRT patients isn’t paradoxical — it actually makes complete sense.